BradleyEdelman/Raspberry-Pi-Baby-Monitor/README.md

 4. **Run the application**:
    - Execute the desired version of `stream.py` (see next section) to start the video feed and additional features.
-   - Use a web browser on a computer or smart phone to view the stream by visiting `http://<your_pi_ip>:5000`.
+   - Use a web browser on a computer or smart phone to view the stream by visiting `http://<your_pi_ip>:5000` and/or at a private domain.

 ## Harware Requirements and Functionality